 The Applewood Pancake House is great on the weekends, with some of the best pancakes I have had.
 They have a breakfast/lunch buffet.
 The rush is usually on Sundays, after church services.

 Franks is a little more expensive, offering 2 atmospheres; one for fine dining and the other more casual, off of their beautiful patio[outback].
 I do love their food and the elegence of it all.
 It is a great place to get together with friends, associates, or family.
 Reservations are strongly reccommended for either atmosphere, and you may end up waiting for a bit.
 It is a popular place with the locals.

 There are several subdivision with access to the Waccamaw River.
 In the spring/summer, try to visit one or more of these marinas.
 They are a great place to not only take in the view, but a wonderful place to socialize with the locals, and have a glass of wine or two.
 Communities with marinas will usually host a few events at the marina such as oyster roasts or summer barbeques.
 Heritage Plantation, The Reserve, Litchfield Plantation have marinas.

 Schools & Daycares

 Pawleys Island offers a great school district within Georgetown County.
 Some families prefer to be within this school district and will consider commuting to work in a different area because of this.
 The public schools are in great shape, with active sports programs, community involvement, projects, scholastic recognition, and more.
-The Waccamaw Middle School was recently built within the last 2 years, and has a great PTA.
-For the school report cards Click Here.
+The Waccamaw Middle School was recently built.
+The most recent addition to public schools is the Coastal Montessouri Charter school, and operates currently out of the WMS.